-Our substantial indebtedness and our future cash dividend obligations could have important consequences to you.
+Our substantial indebtedness could have important consequences to you.
 For example, it could:

-- make it more difficult for us to satisfy our obligations with respect to the exchange notes or the new preferred stock or, if issued, the subordinated exchange debentures; - increase our vulnerability to general adverse economic and industry conditions; - limit our ability to fund future working capital, capital expenditures, research and development costs and other general corporate requirements; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness and preferred stock, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, research and development efforts and other general corporate purposes; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - limit our ability to make strategic acquisitions or take other corporate action; - place us at a competitive disadvantage compared to our competitors that have less debt; and - limit, along with the financial and other restrictive covenants contained in the agreements governing our indebtedness and preferred stock, our ability to borrow additional funds and increase the cost of any such borrowings.
-Our failure to comply with such covenants could result in an event of default which, if not cured or waived, could have a material adverse effect on us.
+- prevent us from satisfying our obligations with respect to the exchange notes or the new preferred stock or, if issued, the subordinated exchange debentures; - increase our vulnerability to general adverse economic and industry conditions by limiting our flexibility in planning for and reacting to changes in our business and industry; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness and preferred stock, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, research and development efforts and other general corporate purposes; - limit our ability to make strategic acquisitions or take other corporate action; - place us at a competitive disadvantage compared to our competitors that have proportionately less debt; and - limit our ability to borrow additional funds and increase the cost of funds that we can borrow.